pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 No.

-Now, TiDB Serverless Tier uses one-way TLS authentication, which means only the client uses the public certificate pair to validate the server while the server does not validate the client.
+Currently, TiDB Serverless Tier uses one-way TLS authentication, which means only the client uses the public certificate pair to validate the server while the server does not validate the client.
 For example, when you use MySQL Client, you cannot configure `--ssl-cert` or `--ssl-key` in connection strings.